traefik/traefik/docs/configuration/backends/kubernetes.md

 - The realm is not configurable; the only supported (and default) value is `traefik`.
 - The Secret must contain a single file only.

+### TLS certificates management

+TLS certificates can be managed in Secrets objects.
+More information are available in the  [User Guide](/user-guide/kubernetes/#add-a-tls-certificate-to-the-ingress).

+!!! note
+    Only TLS certificates provided by users can be stored in Kubernetes Secrets.
+    [Let's Encrypt](https://letsencrypt.org) certificates cannot be managed in Kubernets Secrets yet.